 Coming up… next week’s Women Killing It! interview features Jill Filipovic, a contributing opinion writer for the New York Times, a lawyer, and the author of The H-Spot: The Feminist Pursuit of Happiness.

-In case you missed it… check out Sally’s previous episode that features Christyl Johnson, Goddard Space Center’s Deputy Directory for Technology and Research Investments and the first African-American deputy center director at NASA.
+In case you missed it… check out Sally’s previous episode that features Christyl Johnson, Goddard Space Center’s Deputy Directory for Technology and Research Investments and the first female African-American deputy center director at NASA.

 For even more inspiration, you can subscribe to Women Killing It! on iTunes…